-Identifying purpose before adding content
+Identifying purpose before adding LMS content

-Content must be easy to replace, change or modify to ensure a cost effective solution.
-Our studies clearly state that LMS with low amount of content has low user engagement, and most importantly: LMS with content ill-suited for the purpose is not used at all.
+Our best advice is to view your content as something interchangeable, i.e. content must be easy to replace, change or modify to ensure a cost effective solution.
+Our studies clearly state that an LMS with a low amount of content has low user engagement, and most importantly: LMS with content ill-suited for the purpose is not used at all.

-- Build your own content easily with the LMS Course Builder when you need information, product releases or other internal guides.
+- Build your own LMS content easily with the LMS Course Builder when you need information, product releases or other internal guides.
 This makes your LMS company relevant and engaging

 - Subscribe to niche specific content e.g. sales training modules, health-and-safety etc.

-- Make a few interactive or adaptive learning content modules, if you want the pedagogics to be more advanced
+- Make a few interactive or adaptive learning content modules if you want the pedagogics to be more advanced

-- Assigned own produced content as Micro Learning with shorter messages.
+- Assigned own produced LMS content as Micro Learning with shorter messages.
 Results: strong engagement and strong effect.

 - Avoid sticking to one style of content.
 Focus on a wide range of content to evaluate and choose between.
 Combine different types of content to make your LMS “alive” and inspiring.

 - Consider the resources assigned by you, and the money needed.
-Don’t be impressed by top-dollar content.
+Don’t be impressed by top-dollar LMS content.
 Think about the purpose and the audience.